 You'll need to enable Cloud Firestore:

-The starter code for our codelab includes more secure rules.
+The starter code for this codelab includes more secure rules.
 We'll deploy them later in the codelab.

 The web app uses Cloud Storage for Firebase to store, upload, and share pictures.